Click here to visit the ISU Extension Store and find local foods-related resources from FFED and other university departments.

 Evaluating Organic Transitions at the Field Level (FFED 31).
 May 2020.
 Craig Chase.
 This publication provides information on making plans to transition to organic crop production.
 It helps outline the need for a transition crop plan, the importance of individual crop budgets, and evaluating results.
 4 pp.

-Market-Based Vegetable Enterprise Budgets Toolkit.
+Market-Based Vegetable Enterprise Budgets Toolkit (FFED web page).
 February 2020.
 Emily Coll.
 The budgeting tools on this page can help guide small-scale farmers when analyzing net returns.
 Marketing costs can dramatically change the profitability of an enterprise or the whole farm.
 This toolkit contains sample budgets for 10 crops, or enterprises.
 It provides farmers the information they need to determine what sales market outlets to further develop or reduce, and how a change in production practices can influence the bottom line.

 Organic Crop Production Enterprise Budgets (FFED 27).
 November 2019.
 Craig Chase, Kathleen Delate, Olivia Hanlon.
 An enterprise budget is an estimate of the costs and returns to produce a product.
 This publication looks at enterprise budgets for organic growers, reflecting a four-year rotation using corn, soybeans, oats with alfalfa and a second year of alfalfa.
 7 pp.